micromark/micromark-extension-frontmatter/readme.md

 tokenizer and the micromark HTML compiler.

-As there is no spec for frontmatter in markdown, this extension follows how YAML frontmatter works in markdown on GitHub (🧊).
+As there is no spec for frontmatter in markdown, this extension follows how YAML frontmatter works on GitHub (🧊).
-For the HTML part, instead of rendering YAML it is ignored.
+For the HTML part, instead of rendering YAML, it is ignored.
 Other types of frontmatter can be parsed, which will by default also work the same as on GitHub (🧊).